ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/index.md

 # Overview

-IP Fabric supports discovery of network devices via a **dedicated Vendors' APIs**.
+IP Fabric supports discovery of network devices via **dedicated Vendors' APIs**.

 They are frequently **complementary to CLI** based discovery process for the established networking vendors, but **completely essential** for **SD-WAN** or **cloud vendors**.